Warehouses are overwhelmed by America's shopping spree

 How did that happen?

 "Warehouses were already sort of full and now they're really, really full," Rogers says.
-His data show available warehouse space declining every month since last spring.
+His data shows available warehouse space declining every month since last spring.

-Meanwhile, shoppers have been spending at record levels — unleashing all the money saved by not traveling or going out — and their cooped-up pandemic anxiety — onto buying things.
-On an average year, online spending might grow 10% 0r 15%.
+Meanwhile, shoppers have been spending at record levels, unleashing all the money saved by not traveling or going out — and their cooped-up pandemic anxiety — onto buying things.
+In an average year, online spending might grow 10% 0r 15%.
 Last year, it jumped over 40% and has only kept growing through 2021.

 Retailers responded to the surge in demand by increasing imports to record levels.
 Companies scrambled to bring into the U.S. as much as they could, while they could — because they had seen what factory and port disruptions can do.
 They began storing things "just in case" shoppers want them, rather than "just in time" for when a shopper is likely to buy.